Logaka/Chef.in/README.md

    values are postrgres_public_variable.sql file
     or if it not work in recipe image field exists images that are set to db (image.name == receipt.name)
+    Also need to set own variables in application.properties to the Spring Mail Sender

 Usage